rpajdak/genderdetector/README.md

 - to check gender by given name "gender/{variant}/{name}"
     - only first name is checked
         - for example "gender/first/Jan Maria Rokita", the output will be "MALE"

+        - for example "gender/first/Anna Maria Rokita", the output will be "FEMALE"

     - all names are checked

         - for example "gender/all/Jan Maria Rokita", the output will be "INCONCLUSIVE" becausethere is one female and one male name and  "Rokita isn't either a male or female name